-Occupants Come First: Undertaking Construction in an Occupied Building: Unique Challenges, Unique Expertise
+Undertaking Construction in an Occupied Building: Occupants Come First

 Building a new building is easy.
 Renovating or updating an occupied building, however, presents great planning, logistical and scheduling challenges.
 Our approach to occupied buildings focuses on how the users and occupants live, work, and interact with construction projects that might affect their everyday life.
 There are several simple ways to ensure an “Occupants First” approach that benefits both the owner and users.
-Not all project management service providers have the planning acumen to efficiently and safely manage occupied building construction with minimal disruption to residents.
+Not all project management service providers have the planning acumen for undertaking construction in an occupied building with minimal disruption to residents.

 How can disruption be minimized for occupants during construction?